See "Our Services" for Waitlist Reservations Information

-So many of you are as excited as we are about the mission of Ashburn Driving School—saving lives and making our world safer, one driver at a time.
+So many of you are as excited as we are about the mission of Ashburn Driving School—saving lives and making our world safer, one properly educated driver at a time.

 So many of you, hundreds! have seen first-hand what a difference it makes to provide methodical, logical, clear, thorough, behind-the-wheel--that is, inside-the-car--instruction to young men and women before sending them out onto the roads.

 You see as we do that it may be true that the real reason for the teenage accident rate is not simply because they’re teens.
-No, in fact, we believe that the tragically ubiquitous teen driving accident/fatality rate may indeed have less to do with age than it does with the level and quality of in-car instruction that the driving student has received.
+No, in fact, we believe that the tragically pervasive teen driving accident/fatality rate may indeed have less to do with age than it does with the level and quality of in-car instruction that the driving student has or has not received.

-And we believe that, except for Ashburn Driving School students, perhaps ninety-five percent of all drivers in America actually received little or no methodical, systematic, behind-the-wheel, that is, inside-the-car, driver's education.
+And we believe that, except for Ashburn Driving School students, perhaps ninety-five percent of all drivers actually received little or no methodical, systematic, behind-the-wheel, that is, inside-the-car, driver's education.
 I know this is difficult to believe, but it's true.

 And I should know—I got into a car accident a week after receiving my license.
 I rear-ended the car in front of me on a busy, traffic-filled turnpike.
-When I told my dad, he said, Why didn’t you slam on your brakes to stop the car?
-My response (I remember it like it was yesterday), I didn’t know I could slam on my brakes, indicated without doubt that my driver instruction time had been a sham.
+When I told my dad, he said, Why didn’t you slam on your brakes?
+My response was, I didn’t know I could slam on my brakes, indicating without doubt that my county driver instruction time had been a sham.
 So Dad took me out in the car and taught me how to “stop on a dime”—to hit the brakes hard enough and fast enough, when necessary, to stop instantly.
 And so I learned.
 Wow, thank goodness that car in front of me hadn't been a pedestrian, right?
 So much for methodical, thorough, in-car instruction.

 And this is a horrid mistake.
 It’s why “every single day in Virginia, car crashes take more teenage lives than cancer and homicide combined.”
 (Public Policy Polling, May 2017) That's just wrong.
 Tragically wrong.